 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the organization's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the organization's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

 EFPR Group, CPAS, PLLC

-EFPR Group, CPAs, PLLC Corning, New York March 16, 2022
+EFPR Group, CPAs, PLLC Corning, New York March 26, 2024

-SOUTHERN TIER NETWORK, INC. Schedule of Findings and Responses For the Year ended December 31, 2021
+SOUTHERN TIER NETWORK, INC. Schedule of Findings and Responses December 31, 2023

 FINDINGS - FINANCIAL STATEMENT AUDIT

 FINDINGS - COMPLIANCE AND OTHER MATTERS